 Port Alberni is home to some of the most stunning provincial parks in British Columbia.
 Sproat Lake Provincial Park is a must-visit, especially if you’re interested in history.

-This park is known for its ancient petroglyphs, which are carved into the rocks near the lake.
+This park is known for its ancient petroglyphs carved into the rocks near the lake.
 Created by First Nations people, these panels of prehistoric rock carvings are some of the finest in British Columbia.
 Find out more.

 Don’t miss this popular man-made wonder.
 Hole in the Wall trail is located across the highway from the Coombs Country Candy parking lot.
 CAUTION: Please note it is extremely dangerous to cross the busy highway.
-Your best bet is to approach this trail from the southwest.
+Your best bet is to approach this trail from the southwest or hike to it from the town.

 The Port Alberni Maritime Discovery Centre is housed inside a lighthouse.
-The museum is a great place to learn about the history of Port Alberni’s maritime industry.
+The museum is a great place to learn about the history of the maritime industry.

-The museum is closed on Tuesday and Wednesday and is located at 2900 Harbour Rd, Port Alberni.
+The museum is closed on Tuesday and Wednesday and is located at 2900 Harbour Rd.

-The Maritime Heritage Museum in Port Alberni is housed inside a Lighthouse.
-Photo: mh2315fl
+The Maritime Heritage Museum is housed inside a Lighthouse.
+Photo: mh2315fl7.
+Mountain Biking

-Port Alberni is a mountain biker’s paradise, with plenty of trails to choose from.
-There are more than 60 bike trails in three different areas, Port Alberni City Trails, Coombs Candy, and Sproat Lake.
-These great biking trails add to Port Alberni outdoor activities.
+Port Alberni is a mountain biker’s paradise with plenty of trails to choose from.
+There are more than 60 bike trails in three areas: Port Alberni City Trails, Coombs Candy, and Sproat Lake.
+These great biking trails add to Port Alberni’s outdoor activities.

 The town itself has 18 km of developed trails.
 Find out more information about these routes.